DuSable Black History Museum: Facilities

 The original north entrance contains the main lobby of the museum and features the Thomas Miller mosaics, which honor the institution's founders.
-The building was designed c.1915 by D.H.
+The building was designed c.
+1915 by D.H.
 Burnham and Company to serve as the South Park Administration Building in Washington Park on the city's South Side.
 The new wing is 25000 sqft.
 The museum has a 466-seat auditorium, which is part of the new wing, that hosts community-related events, such as a jazz and blues music series, poetry readings, film screenings, and other cultural events.
 The museum also has a gift shop and a research library.
 The museum's funding is partially dependent upon a Chicago Park District tax levy.

 After the 1993 expansion of the new wing, the museum contained 50000 sqft of exhibition space.
 The $4 million expansion was funded by a $2 million matching funds grant from city and state officials.
 In addition, the museum has been working on preserving and expanding facilities in a nearby architecturally significant roundhouse.

+In 2026, the museum announced it would be receiving $1.6 million in state grant for renovations.